earlyprint/earlyprint.github.io/_posts/2020-02-03-intro_to_lingustic_search.markdown

 we’ve annotated with the last public release of [*MorphAdorner*](http://morphadorner.northwestern.edu/morphadorner/).

-Linguistic Search offers three ways to search: by **Word or phrase**, by using a **Query Builder**, or by writing **CQL** queries directly.
+Corpus Search offers three ways to search: by **Word or phrase**, by using a **Query Builder**, or by writing **CQL** queries directly.
 These options are available through tabs at the top of all three search pages (**<span style="color:red">A</span>**):